active-logic/activelogic-cs/Doc/QuickStart.md

 Notice the `MoveTo(threat) && Strike(threat)` idiom.
 The conditional operator AND (`&&`) behaves differently from the conditional OR (`||`).
 In this case an attack will not complete until *both* `MoveTo` and `Strike` did succeed.

-When correctly implemented (using guard conditions as above), ticking (aka traversing) `MoveTo` while within striking range will not interfere with the strike task.
+If correctly implemented (using guard conditions), ticking `MoveTo` while within striking range will not interfere with the strike task.

 Expressions of the form `EXP_1 && ... && EXP_n` are known as *sequences*; use a sequence when each task is a prerequisite to the following task.